babalko/simulate-data/README.md

 # Training Repository

-repository for data science workshop
+repository for data science workshop - this is my first repository